Long Island's Best Guidelines & Important Dates 2023

 GUIDELINES

-NEW ONLINE ARTWORK SUBMISSION!
+ONLINE ARTWORK SUBMISSION

-Students must submit several images of their artwork in their Student Entry Forms.
 Once the exhibition is juried, teachers will deliver ONLY the artwork accepted into the exhibition, which must be ready to hang.
+Awards will be determined AFTER all artwork has been delivered.
 For details, see Submission Requirements and Accepted Artwork Guidelines for Framing below.

-• As in past years, students must complete a Student Entry Form with the following:
+• Students must complete a Student Entry Form with the following:

 • Student contact information